sea-monkeys/bob/samples/explain-this-code/prompt.md

-Explain this code and generate appropriate mermaid diagrams (check the syntax of the mermaid diagrams):
+Explain this code and generate sequence and state mermaid diagrams (check the syntax of the mermaid diagrams):

 ```golang
 package main